 We all know by now that our mental health is more than important.
-Like our bodies, if we don’t look after it, it can suffer and in tragic cases be fatal.
+Like our bodies, if we don’t look after them, they can suffer and in tragic cases be fatal.
 That’s why it’s so important to acknowledge if your mental health is suffering and take action to help yourself.
-For Men’s Health Week we take a closer look at men’s mental health support groups and charities to help you if you are struggling.
+Today we take a closer look at men’s mental health support groups and charities to help you if you are struggling.
 There are lots out there, and they might not be as scary as you think.
-They vary in size and location, so you can find the one that suits you best to help to support you through a difficult period, and most of them are run by people who have been through a difficult time with their mental health, or have lost a loved one due to mental health, so you’ll be in good hands…
+They vary in size and location, so you can find the one that suits you best to help to support you through a difficult period, and most of them are run by people who have been through a difficult time with their mental health or have lost a loved one due to mental health, so you’ll be in good hands…

 The Lions Barber Collective

-Man Down based across Cornwall organises walks, talks, activities, evening events and breakfast meetups for those struggling with their mental health.
-They may need a bit or a lot of support but they are there to talk things through and recognise the struggles. they bring men together, and to raise awareness organise and host events to help men work together to work through the issues they are having, no matter how big or small.
+Man Down based across Cornwall organises walks, talks, activities, evening events, and breakfast meetups for those struggling with their mental health.
+They may need a bit or a lot of support but they are there to talk things through and recognise the struggles. they bring men together and raise awareness, organise and host events to help men work together to work through the issues they are having, no matter how big or small.
 Men from 18+ can join a group in their area, groups are informal and relaxed and provide a safe place for men dealing with any kind of mental health issues.

 MenSpeak Men’s Group